 Since most school districts have online systems for job searches, they now use résumé matching programs to sort résumés.
 All résumés, and often cover letters, are run through that program and human resources personnel pick only the ones that have “bubbled up” to the top.

 How do you write a résumé for a computerized matching program?
 The solution lies in using the keywords that appeared in the original job description.
 There are many buzzwords and specialized vocabulary in the teaching profession.
 Computer sorting programs look for this specialized vocabulary.
+Since 2020, all employers are seeking teachers with remote/online teaching experience.

 Example job advertisement:

 Clare County District seeks multiple middle school teachers for language arts, math and science positions, 6-8.
 Candidates must have Arizona licensure for MGI in two areas.
-Successful candidates should have experience with one or more of the following: English language learners (sheltered classes), reading diagnosis and support, Spanish or at-risk students.
+Successful candidates should have experience with one or more of the following: remote teaching experience, English language learners (sheltered classes), reading diagnosis and support, Spanish or at-risk students.

 A matching professional profile for this job: